lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 A platform attestation would assert the firmware version and other general properties of the device.
-Additionally, multiple key attestations could be present, signed by certificate chains on that use different cryptographic algorithms.
+Additionally, multiple key attestations could be present, signed by certificate chains that use different cryptographic algorithms.

 ##  AttestStatement